 A relentless leader, a dynamic speaker, and a forceful organizer, Farmer was one of the first civil rights activists to use nonviolent direct action to fight for dignity and justice.
-Yet at what cost?
+But at what cost?
 His own family suffered from his frequent absences, prison stays, and threats made on his life.
-And, he was continually disappointed in his lack of recognition, especially after witnessing the momentous legacy of Martin Luther King, a man ten years his junior.
-The independent film The Good Fight from Texas video production house, AMS Pictures chronicles Farmer’s life from his earliest days as a “Great Debater” at Wiley College to his legacy teaching a new generation of students about the movement that shaped a country.
+Yet he was continually disappointed by a lack of recognition, especially in comparison to the momentous legacy of Martin Luther King, a man ten years his junior.
+The Good Fight chronicles Farmer’s life from his earliest days as a “Great Debater” at Wiley College to his legacy teaching a new generation of students about the movement that shaped a country.

 Available for U.S. and international distribution

 60 Minutes – HD